Sashks/bachelor-thesis/README.md

 4. Describe in which requirements finance and healthcare differ and which ones apply to both

-5. Draw the link between Req-Table and Hyperledger/Ethereum
+5. Draw the links between Req-Table and Hyperledger/Ethereum

 6. Describe which requirements Hyperledger and Ethereum fulfil